isaachsu1/ICS4U-Culminating/README.md

 - the first number in the name is the task number
 - the second number in the name is the program number
 - Example: 1.2 is task 1, program 2

+How to run programs:
+- for task 1 to task 4 and task 6 simply paste the programs into google colab
+- for task 5 you will need to paste the code into python idle files
-- Note for the task 5 you have to create 3 files,
+- for task 5 you have to create 3 text files,
   - one filled with numbers in multiple lines for 5.1
   - the second is empty and will be where the squared numbers from file one are stored for 5.1
   - The third is empty and will have text added to it through program 5.2